-- The vessels must be equipped with a sufficient number of vehicle lashings in good technical condition.
-The lashings' resistance capacity must be adapted to the type of vehicle transported with a sufficient safety margin. - Metal parts of the lashings should be protected to prevent damage.
+- Lashing chains must be properly tensioned to avoid touching the vehicle. - The vessels must be equipped with a sufficient number of lashing points, in good technical condition. - The vessels must be equipped with a sufficient number of lashings, soft loops, chocks and other securing equipment in good technical condition. - The lashings' resistance capacity must be adapted to the type of vehicle transported with a sufficient safety margin. - Metal parts of the lashings should be protected (no rust) to prevent damage.